 Most importantly, when children are working with rice, they are engaging in child-led learning.
 In my opinion, that’s the best kind!

-How to make simple rainbow rice:
+How to make simple rainbow rice for sensory play:

 Six lidded containers or ziptop bags.

 Paint- either washable tempra paint or liquid water color.

 Divide rice into the bags or containers and drop in the desired amount of paint.